reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Substantive Morality.md

 - Agent-neutrality and temporal-neutrality:
 	- R is an agent-neutral reason for A to X (i.e. A has reason to X *because* of fact R) iff: R is characterized without reference to A. This focuses on the general form or principle of R, not just the particular token of the reason.
 E.g. the general form of the reason in "A has reason to help his friend because it would make his friend happy" can be either "A has reason to make his friends happy" (agent-relative) or "A has reason to make others happy" (agent-neutral).
 	- The state of affairs to be promoted can *always* be characterized without reference to the particular agent doing the acting.
 We can say X is better than Y simpliciter, not X is better than Y *for* Bob or Jane.
 This is not to say that we ought not do different things in particular cases.
 We can, but the goal is always towards the same ideal state of affairs (e.g. maybe Bob doing X and Jane doing not-X is the best way to maximize utility).
 E.g. a world with 1 bad act > world with 2 bad acts.
 Thus, we should achieve the former between the two.
 This means A must perform 1 bad act if it prevents 2 bad acts.
 The only this can be avoided by defining good state of affairs to be relative to the acting agent, but this cannot be done.
+	- E.g. the moral obligation for an agent does not give a special status to that agent.
+This seems off to me.
+Agents can value themselves slightly more than others.
+	- E.g. the moral obligation is towards a non-indexed state of affairs, not an agent-indexed action.
+E.g. A has reason to rape if it reduces overall rape.
+Not sure about this.
 	- Similar remarks can be made about certain times: the state of affairs to be promoted can be characterized without reference to the time that the agent does the acting.
 	- Egoism rejects this, but egoism shouldn't be understood as consequentialism which is focused on maximizing *The* Good. *The* Good assumes there is one good to be maximized, not many different goods relative to different agents.
 - Aggregative/Atomism/Maximizing:
 	- Value of the whole = sum of value of the parts.
 Small utilities build up over large utilities.
-Contrast this atomistic consequentialism with a hollistic form of consequentialism, which might, e.g., look at distributiosn as relevant.
+Contrast this atomistic consequentialism with a hollistic form of consequentialism, which might, e.g., look at distributions as relevant.
 	- This entails reasons which are agent/time-neutral, or at least not *strictly* agent/time-relative (see above).
 E.g. if a reason is strictly agent-relative, i.e. concerning the occurence of a particular agent performing an action, then there is no sense in a duty concerned with aggregating over everyone's actions and summing utilities up.
 	- Aggregative across people.
 E.g. assuming U(A) >= U(B) >= 0 where A and B are persons, U(A+B) > max(U(A), U(B)).
 Assuming N number of people with identical individual utility, U strictly increases as N increases.
 I reject this.
 	- Aggregative across time.
 E.g. assuming U(X) >= U(Y) >= where X and Y are time slices of the world.
 U(X+Y) > max(U(X), U(Y)).
 Assuming t timespan of a particular region with identical instantaneous utility, U strictly increases with t.
 I reject this.